Frequently Asked Questions (FAQs) - Klaas Enno Stephan

 Please forgive me - I may not have seen your message in time.
-I get a non-trivial number of messages (see above), and I read emails only twice a day.
+I get a non-trivial number of messages (see above), and I read emails at restricted times only.

 I have a problem with statistical analysis or computational modeling of neuroimaging data.
 Could I get your advice?

 I am certainly happy to give advice whenever I can.
 However, please forgive me that I cannot deal with all the questions I receive by email or in bilateral meetings.

 If you are in/near Zurich, you are very welcome to present your problem at our weekly Computational Neuroimaging Clinic (CNC) in which my team members and I try to solve any problems with neuroimaging data analysis that are brought up.
 This is an open and public forum that takes place every Wednesday, 2-4pm (also during the semester breaks).
 You are welcome to just pop in; however, to ensure we have enough time to discuss your problem, it is recommended that you reserve a time slot in advance via this online form.

 If you are based elsewhere, please post your question in the TAPAS Forum or send your e-mail to the SPM Mailing list (spm(at)jiscmail.ac.uk), depending on the contents of your question.
 There are many knowledgeable colleagues in this forum/list, and most likely, someone will help you.

 I would like to spend some time at the TNU to learn about Neuromodeling, Computational Psychiatry or Computational Psychosomatics.
 Is that possible?

 Due to limited desk space and supervision capacity, we can only support research stays at the TNU that are tied to a collaborative project within our core areas of interest.
 Please note also that we require a minimum duration of 6 months – shorter stays are usually inefficient and do not easily allow guests to integrate into the unit.

 I would like to use the tools you have been developing.
 Could I have a copy of your software?